gabezurita/learn-to-program/README.md

 # Web Development Basics
 Since finishing the developer bootcamp I attended ([DBC](https://en.wikipedia.org/wiki/Dev_Bootcamp)) and starting my first software engineer job at [Optoro](http://optoro.com/), several friends have asked me for tips on starting their web development journey.
 Since I found myself giving the same advice repeatedly, I put together this readme to be a bit more [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) with my life.

 The resources I've gathered here came from web communities/forums, tech meetups, and the code-study group at my company.
-There's a lot to explore out there, and I think this collection is good start.
+There's a lot to explore out there, and I think this readme is a good start.

 If anything on this guide could be improved or should be changed, just make a pull request and/or email me at gabezurita@gmail.com.